-- liabilities arising from assumed reinsurance contracts and reinsurers' share in insurance contracts liabilities;

-- valuation and impairment of investments;
+- reinsurance premium estimates; - liabilities arising from assumed reinsurance contracts and reinsurers' share in insurance contracts liabilities; - valuation and impairment of investments; and - income taxes.

-- income taxes; and

-- reinsurance premium estimates

 While management believes that all amounts included in the consolidated financial statements reflect the Company's best estimates and assumptions, actual results could differ materially from these estimates.